-Capturing Movement In Art with 3D Laser Scanning
+Capturing Movement In Art with 3D Laser Scanning services

 One of the first things you learn in art is capturing still life versus capturing movement.
 It may sound easy to capture these things, but it can be incredibly hard, especially if you will work with statues.
-Using 3D laser scanning to help capture details and even movement is one of the latest art world trends.
+Using 3D laser scanning services to help capture details and even movement is one of the latest art world trends.
 It has proven to be an incredible tool that can help make phenomenal masterpieces that you can check out in real life.

 In New York, an art gallery has been put together at a private museum called Faurschou Foundation.
-One of the phenomenal galleries showcases statues made by a detail-oriented artist who used 3D laser scanning to bring his statues to life.
+One of the phenomenal galleries showcases statues made by a detail-oriented artist who used 3D laser scanning services to bring his statues to life.
 Christian Lemmerz created an exhibit called The Last Of Us.

 Lemmerz works with marble that has been historically hard to manipulate, and movement hasn’t always been captured through this material.
-Using 3D laser scanning, this artist has changed the way we look at marble statues because he accurately captures the thought and process behind the creation.
+Using 3D laser scanning services, this artist has changed the way we look at marble statues because he accurately captures the thought and process behind the creation.
 You can see this exhibit for yourself until June 27th.

 How 3D laser scanning services can be used in art

-Many artists around the world have adopted 3D laser scanning because it can capture accurate details.
+Many artists around the world have adopted 3D laser scanning services because it can capture accurate details.
 It captures features like texture, shape, size, facial expressions, and colors that are hard to identify.
 This technology opens up a whole world that helps inspire artists.

 This technology is helping digital artists capture real-life events and preserve them in unexpected ways.
 It allows a user viewing the event to see things in every direction and even spin the models in a full 360 circle.

-3D laser scanning is helping preserve historical art but also understand the technique by which something was painted.
+3D laser scanning services are helping preserve historical art but also understand the technique by which something was painted.
 It can help digitally preserve a historical piece that cannot be damaged or ruined, saving it for future generations.
 This technology can also help physically restore a piece allowing a researcher to understand what needs to be done and how it needs to be done.

 How does 3D laser scanning work?